 Origin: Pacific Islands, Malaysia, Northern Australia

-Soil: Peat moss based potting mix.
+Soil: Peat moss-based mix, such as African violet potting mix.

 Fertilizer: Feed every 2 weeks from early spring through summer with a balanced liquid or water-soluble fertilizer, diluted by half.